 Firms without paid employees (nonemployers) are included in the ARTS estimates through administrative data provided by other Federal agencies and through imputation.
-The 2009 ARTS estimates were revised to reflect the re-issued 2009 nonemployer totals released by the Nonemployer Statistics program on August 15, 2012.
-Additionally, imputed nonemployer estimates for reference year 2010 have been updated to reflect values published by the Nonemployer Statistics program.
-ARTS nonemployer estimates for reference year 2011 are imputed because values from the Nonemployer Statistics program are not yet available.
+Imputed nonemployer estimates for reference year 2011 have been updated to reflect values published by the Nonemployer Statistics program where applicable.
+ARTS nonemployer estimates for reference year 2012 are imputed because values from the Nonemployer Statistics program are not yet available.

 ARTS estimates of total and detailed expenses and accounts receivable are not affected by this revision as these estimates are based only on employer businesses.

-A new sample was introduced with the 2011 ARTS.
-The new sample is designed to produce estimates based on the 2007 North American Industry Classification System (NAICS).
+The current sample was introduced with the 2011 ARTS.
+This sample is designed to produce estimates based on the 2007 North American Industry Classification System (NAICS).
 In order to maintain the time series for each industry, an operation was performed to link estimates from the prior and new samples.
 For the linking operation to occur, two years of data were collected (2010 and 2011) from units in the new sample.
 The linking is done so that the new sample estimates are implicitly benchmarked using results of the 2007 Economic Census.
 For more information on how the samples were linked and what was changed between samples, see the methodology section of the archived 2011 ARTS release.

 Because the ARTS sample is selected from a sampling frame of firms with paid employees, the following methodology, which is used to link the samples, is applied to employer-only estimates.
 Then, the published ARTS estimates are obtained by summing the estimates for employers and nonemployers.
 See the "Nonemployers" section for more details.